rsriniva/fuse-fsi-bundle/readme.md

 In addition, you will need to download Apache Derby from http://db.apache.org/derby/releases/release-10.10.2.0.cgi and place it in the software directory as well.

 ## Configuration Notes

+`zip -r fsi-fuse-bundle fsi-fuse-bundle -x *.git*` is the command for creating the zip file.